 What do we sound like?
 'Organic Soul'...'Free Range'...
 'Curtis Mayfield meets Keb Mo at the Oregon Country Fair'...

-Alexander's Real Time Band is a temporal ensemble.
+Alexander's Real Time Band is a performance, touring and recording ensemble.
 The usual suspects are Sarah 'Frankie' Linderman (drums, voice), Susan Peck (keyboards, voice), Whit Draper (guitar, bass) and myself, Alan Alexander III (songs and stuff).

 I am blessed and truly grateful to have so many talented friends who enjoy playing my music.
 But sometimes the live gig is just me singing my original tunes solo and accompanying myself with fretless bass, walkabout dulcimer, guitar, piano or whatever other instrument I can get my hands on.
 Whether it's the quartet, trio, duo or just me, I think you will have fun anyway.